Hot Take: Don’t post Daylight Saving Images on your Church’s Social Media

 - You just remember because this happens every spring and fall

-In order to factually justify that YOU are the reason someone remembered the time change and showed up on time for church would be to find someone who meets all 5 of the following criteria:
+In order to factually justify that YOUR CHURCH’S SOCIAL MEDIA POST is the reason someone remembered the time change and showed up on time for church would be to find someone who meets all 5 of the following criteria: